aatahanm/1C_CS319Project_RushHour/README.md

   - Ahmet Emre Zengin

 ## Description
-   Rush hour is a single player game where the player tries to move obstacles that are blocking the way for their car.
-The game is played on a square field consisting random obstacles (all sorts of vehicles) and the players car.
-The game is played by moving every vehicle vertically or horizontally depending on how they placed inside the field.
-The square field has a single opening where our car can pass and the main aim is to clear a path and pass our car through this opening.
-The player receives a score depending on how many moves they used to finish the game and how quick they were.
+   Rush hour is a single player game where the player tries to move obstacles that are blocking the way of their car.
+The game is played on a square field consisting random obstacles (all sorts of vehicles) and the player's car.
+The game is played by moving every vehicle vertically or horizontally depending on how they are placed inside the field.
+The square field has a single opening where our car can pass through and the main aim is to clear a path and pass our car through this opening.
+Player receives a score depending on how many moves they used to finish the game and how quick they were.

    This game is a implementation of the board game Rush Hour